-Figure 2 Panel (b) repeats the analysis of Panel (a) but changes the geographic definition to the Mexican municipio.
-Although these measures are somewhat noisier, especially in municipios with smaller populations, the agreement between MCAS and the Mexican Census at this fine level of geographic detail is remarkable and reflects the very large number of migrants present in the MCAS data, which facilitates high quality measures of migration patterns even for small geographic areas.
-These results show that the MCAS data closely coincide with the best available measures of source and destination information for Mexican migrants to the U.S.
+Panel b of Fig. 2 repeats the analysis of panel a but changes the geographic definition to the Mexican municipio.
+Although these measures are somewhat noisier, especially in municipios with smaller populations, the agreement between MCAS and the Mexican Census at this fine level of geographic detail is remarkable and reflects the very large number of migrants present in the MCAS data, which facilitates high-quality measures of migration patterns even for small geographic areas.
+These results show that the MCAS data closely coincide with the best available measures of source and destination information for Mexican migrants to the United States.